UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     * After login, you will notice that your new home and scratch directories are mostly empty.
       Please copy any data you need from your old home and scratch directories under `/old_lustre` to the appropriate new locations.
 Your existing SSH keys will all have been copied in so that you can log in.
+You can do this copy on the login nodes.
-    * E.g. `cp -rp /old_lustre/home/username/data /home/username` will recursively copy with
+        - E.g. `cp -rp /old_lustre/home/username/data /home/username` will recursively copy with
           preserved permissions your old `data` directory and everything in it into your new home.
     * You have **three months and one week** to copy your data.
 After this, the `/old_lustre` will become unavailable.
     * Your queued jobs will be held (showing status `hqw` in qstat) and won’t start running